patelishani/astpp.doc/Security/secure_portal.rst

 3. Set strong password for admin

-..Note:: Always use strong passwords to keep system secure.
+.. note::  Always use strong passwords to keep system secure.